shuffio/shuffio-rails/README.md

 When your work is complete, open a Pull Request.
 Once tests are passing, and someone reviews your code, you can merge to the master branch.

 ## Running Locally
 You should run the site locally to test your changes before opening up pull requests.
-You will need PostgeSQL installed.
+You will need Ruby and PostgeSQL installed.

+1. run `bundle install` to install dependant gems
 1. run `rake db:setup` to create your database and load seed data
 1. run `rails s` to start a local server